Keksbendiger/WeeMeal/README.md

 gitlab/gitlab-runner:latest
 ```

-Now you Runner should be up and running.
+Now your Runner should be up and running.